leapdao/docs/docs/spending-tutorial.md

 #### Deployment

-We will use a command-line script located at `tools/hashLockCondition.js` to deploy our condition and interact with it.
+We will use a command-line script located at `tools/hashLockCondition.js` in `spending-conditions` repository to deploy our condition and interact with it.
 The source code of the script can be found [here]( https://github.com/leapdao/spending-conditions/blob/master/tools/hashLockCondition.js).

 The script takes two arguments. `hashLockCondition <token address> <message sender address>` which would replace `spenderAddr` abd `tokenAddr` hardcoded in our Spending Condition.
 To deploy the script simply: